 The North Willamette Valley is the most condensed and visited area, composed of five AVAs: Yamhill-Carlton, Ribbon Ridge, Chehalem Mountains, McMinnville and the most popular, Dundee Hills.
 You'll find the highest concentration of lodgings and eateries in the North Willamette, and the architecture of many winery tasting rooms rivals that of Sonoma and Napa.

 Tours & Tickets

-On this half-day wine-tasting tour from Portland, travel by luxury Mercedes to Willamette wine country, where you'll take behind-the-scenes tours of several ...
+On this half-day wine-tasting tour from Portland, travel by luxury vehicle to Willamette wine country, where you'll take behind-the-scenes tours of four ...
 Read more

 Duration: 6.5 hours